mauvm/meal-planner-shopping-list/README.md

-# Meal Planner: Shopping List Service
+# Meal Planner: List Service

-> API for managing shopping list items
+> API for managing list items

 This TypeScript service is part of the [Meal Planner project](https://github.com/users/mauvm/projects/1).